What Is Liquidity? How to Calculate Crypto Liquidity in 2026

 A practical guide to liquidity in Solana DeFi: pool depth, slippage math, impermanent loss, and the constant product formula with worked examples.

-Liquidity is the room.
-It is the answer to a single question: how much can I move in or out before the price refuses to cooperate?
+Liquidity is that room.
+It answers a single question: how much can I move in or out before the price refuses to play along?
 On Solana that question has a real, calculable answer, and the math is friendlier than it looks.

 1. What liquidity actually means

-On Solana you will run into two flavors:
+On Solana you will run into two main flavors:

-- CLMM pools where liquidity is concentrated inside a chosen price range.
+- Concentrated pools.
+Liquidity is packed into a chosen price range.
 Raydium CLMM, Orca Whirlpool, Meteora DLMM.
-Same idea, different math, much higher capital efficiency when the price stays in range.
+The same idea, different math, much tighter execution inside the range, with a catch when price wanders outside it.

 Liquidity is not the money in the pool.
 It is how much price movement that money buys you for a given trade size.
 A $10M pool with a thin live range can be tighter than a $1M pool with a wide one.

-2. The four metrics that describe a pool
+2. The four numbers that describe a pool

 If you remember nothing else, remember these four.
 They are the lens through which every Solana DEX dashboard makes sense.

 TVL is a flat number.
-It tells you the pool exists and roughly how big it is.
-It tells you nothing about how that liquidity is distributed across price ranges, which is what matters for your trade.
+It tells you the pool exists and how big it is.
+It tells you nothing about how that money is spread across price levels, and that distribution is what determines whether your trade clears cleanly.

 b.
 Pool depth

 The largest trade you can make at a given slippage tolerance.
-The standard reference is "depth at 1 percent slippage," because that is the number professional desks quote each other.
+The standard reference desks quote each other is "depth at 1 percent slippage."

 c.
 Slippage and price impact

-Slippage is the gap between the price you saw quoted and the price your trade actually executed at.
-Price impact is the same idea seen from the other side: how much your trade alone moved the pool's mid-price.
+Slippage is the gap between the price quoted on your screen and the price your trade actually executed at.
+Price impact is the same thing viewed from the other side: how much your trade alone moved the pool's mid-price.

 | Trade size (USDC) | Quoted SOL | Actual SOL | Slippage |